-Berliner Philharmoniker (Berlin Philharmonic Orchestra) plays Ludwig van Beethoven’s Symphony No. 3 in E-flat major, Opus 55.
-Conductor: Herbert von Karajan.
+Conducted by Herbert von Karajan, the Berliner Philharmoniker (Berlin Philharmonic Orchestra) plays Ludwig van Beethoven’s Symphony No. 3 in E-flat major, Opus 55.
 The symphony marks the beginning of the creative middle-period of the German composer.
-It also known as Sinfonia Eroica (Italian), meaning Heroic Symphony in English.
-It was first performed privately in early August, 1804.
+It is also known as Sinfonia Eroica (Italian), meaning Heroic Symphony in English.
+It was first performed privately in early August 1804.
 The first public performance was on 7 April 1805 in Vienna.

 If events hadn’t intervened, and Beethoven had stuck to his original plan, and his Third Symphony had been called the “Bonaparte”: the work originally was to be titled the Bonaparte Symphony (New Groves), as a tribute to Napoleon Bonaparte, the French Consul who had begun to radically reform Europe after conducting sweeping military campaigns across the continent.
 In 1804, Napoleon crowned himself emperor, a move which angered Beethoven.
 As legend has it, the composer ripped through the title page and later renamed the symphony the Eroica because he refused to dedicate one of his pieces to the man he now considered a tyrant.

 - Marcia funebre: Adagio assai in C minor 16:03

 - Scherzo: Allegro vivace 31:24